Studio

 • AUDITIONS AND PERFORMANCES

 Students are encouraged to play for others, as long as they are ready to present a performance that their audience will enjoy.
-Let me know about upcoming auditions or performances so the student can be well prepared.
+Let me know about upcoming auditions or performances so we can be sure the student is well prepared.
 I give regular studio recitals.

 • MATERIALS